 DDC operates two cement plants – Vác and Beremend – which produce various types of cement.
 Located along the river Danube, north of the Hungarian capital Budapest, the Vác plant is distinguished by the superior quality of its limestone resources, which have been rated the purest in the country.
-In 2013, the Vác plant celebrated its 50th anniversary.
-Located in southern Hungary, the Beremend plant has over a century of tradition.
+In 2013, the Vác plant celebrated its 50th anniversary, while the Beremend plant in southern Hungary has over a century of tradition.

-Number of Plants
+Number of Plants (JV)